ohylli/Factorio-Access/README.md

 12. Try launching the game from Steam.
 This should now run the mod launcher instead, and say "Hello Factorio".
 If not setup correctly, the game might launch directly and you will hear music.
 13. Follow the mod launcher instructions while the game is configured.
 This may involve launching the game itself temporarily.
 14. The game is ready to play from the launcher when the main menu appears.

+# Installing Factorio Access (Linux)
+1. Install speechd and python 3 through your distribution.
+Note that Instructions vary by distribution.
+2. Clone the launcher mod from GitHub.
+3. CD into the folder.
+4. If you want to use a virtual python environment, or an executable, run build_main.py.
+If not, run pip to install requirements.txt by:  "pip install -r requirements.txt"
+5. Run the executable or main.py
+6. If it complains it can't find your Factorio installation then add the path to the Factorio executable as an argument when launching.

+# More info at the wiki

+For information about the mod and the game, please check out our own [Factorio Access Wiki](https://github.com/Crimso777/Factorio-Access/wiki) being written by the developers.

+Factorio also has an [official wiki](https://wiki.factorio.com/).

+# Frequently Asked Questions
+Please check the [Factorio Access Wiki main page](https://github.com/Crimso777/Factorio-Access/wiki) for frequently asked questions section.

 # Factorio Access Controls